ShieldCI/docs/docs/analyzers/reliability/custom-error-pages.md

 ## What This Checks

 - Verifies that 404, 500, and 503 templates exist under `resources/views/errors` (or the `errors` namespace)
-- Detects missing templates that would fall back to Laravel’s default branding
+- Performs filesystem checks to detect missing templates that would fall back to Laravel's default branding
-- Skips stateless/API-only apps (no session middleware) where HTML error pages aren’t relevant
+- Checks all configured view paths and custom error view namespaces
-- Skips automatically in CI (where web server may not be available)
+- Skips stateless/API-only apps (no session middleware) where HTML error pages aren't relevant
 - Reports which templates are missing and which view paths were inspected

 ## Why It Matters